 What is AirBnB?

-AirBnB is a website that allows you to make money with your extra space.
-Maybe you have an extra bedroom at home you’d like to rent for a few nights.
+AirBnB is a website that allows you to make money renting your extra space.
+Do you have an extra bedroom at home you’d like to rent for a few nights?
 How about a guest house or a condo that you’re having trouble selling?
 Heck, with AirBnb you can even rent space on your living room couch for a night or two.